Deploying apps

 Cloud Foundry uses buildpacks to provide runtime and framework support for applications in different languages (for example ensuring your app code has both the Ruby runtime and the Rails framework available to help it run).
 GOV.UK PaaS supports both standard and custom buildpacks:

-- standard buildpacks [external link] are buildpacks for common languages and frameworks that are supported by Cloud Foundry.
+- standard buildpacks are buildpacks for common languages and frameworks that are supported by Cloud Foundry.
 You can check the installed buildpacks and their versions by running

 cf buildpacks